Sakai Karamatsu-sama, the god of matchmaking, fertility, safe childbirth, and protection throughout women's lives [Daisen City, Akita Prefecture]

 - 4 The god of matchmaking, fertility, and safe childbirth, "Karamatsu Shrine of the Boundary"

-* Meikatamori no Kami is a deity who protects women throughout their lives, and is said to grant blessings in terms of matchmaking, fertility, and safe childbirth.
+*Mei-ikata-mori-no-kamirefers to a deity who protects women throughout their lives and is believed to bring blessings for matchmaking, fertility, and safe childbirth.

 In Akita Prefecture, it is said to have been a revered shrine by the Onodera and Satake clans, but in the late Heian period it became the "Karamatsusan Kounji Temple," a syncretism of Shinto and Buddhism ‹2›, and enshrines a seated statue of the Acalanatha Kannon Bodhisattva created by Jocho.
 During the Edo period it was counted as the 18th temple of the 33 Kannon Pilgrimage Sites of the Six Counties of Akita, but was split into two shrines, Atago Shrine and Karamatsu Shrine, when Shinto and Buddhism were separated ‹3›

-*‹2›-Shinbutsu Shugo (syncretism of Shinto and Buddhism) is a religious phenomenon in which the indigenous Japanese belief in Shinto and Buddhist belief (Japanese Buddhism) are fused and reconstructed into a single belief system.
+*‹2›-Shinbutsu-shugo (syncretism of Shinto and Buddhism)refers to the religious phenomenon in which indigenous Japanese Shinto beliefs and Buddhist beliefs (Japanese Buddhism) are fused and reconstructed into a single belief system.

-*3. Separation of Shinto and Buddhism refers to the prohibition of the practice of syncretism between Shinto and Buddhism, and the clear distinction between Shinto and Buddhism, between gods and Buddhas, and between shrines and temples.
-This was officially implemented nationwide based on the Shinto and Buddhism Separation Order issued by the Meiji government.
+*‹3›-The separation of Shinto and Buddhism (Shinbutsu Bunri)refers to the prohibition of the syncretic practice of Shinto and Buddhism, and the clear distinction between Shinto and Buddhism, gods and Buddhas, and shrines and temples.
+It was officially implemented throughout the country based on the Shinto-Buddhist Separation Order issued by the Meiji government.

 When the future Emperor Ojin was born, this belly band became the sacred object of Karamatsu Shrine and came to be enshrined as the guardian deity of childbearing and safe childbirth